MicrosoftDocs/VBA-Docs/api/Word.Bookmark.md

 MsgBox ActiveDocument.Bookmarks("temp").Range.BookmarkID
 ```

-You can use [predefined bookmarks](../word/Concepts/Miscellaneous/predefined-bookmarks.md)with the **Bookmarks** property.
+Use [predefined bookmarks](../word/Concepts/Miscellaneous/predefined-bookmarks.md)with the **Bookmarks** property.
 The following example sets the bookmark named "currpara" to the location marked by the predefined bookmark named "\Para".